Multitier architecture

-In software engineering, multitier architecture (often referred to as n-tier architecture) is a client–server architecture in which presentation, application processing and data management functions are physically separated.
-The most widespread use of multitier architecture is the three-tier architecture.
+In software engineering, multitier architecture (often referred to as n-tier architecture) is a client–server architecture in which various levels of software architecture are physically separated.
+The most common use of multitier architecture is the three-tier architecture, which separates presentation, application processing and data management functions, such as in the case of Cisco's hierarchical internetworking model.
+Other tiers of separation may include the service layer, business layer, data access layer, and persistence layer.